Chef Dennis

 • Gently rub the seasonings into the chops and set aside until needed.

-collage to make recipe.
+Collage showing how to make recipe.

 • Add the butter and olive oil to a large skillet over medium heat.
 As the butter melts, swirl the mixture until well blended.

-• Cook the pork chops for 4-5 minutes, letting a dark golden brown crust develop on the chop.
+• Cook the pork chops for 4-5 minutes, letting a dark golden brown crust develop on the chops.
 Turn the pork over and sear the other side for 4-5 minutes until you get the same beautiful brown crust.

 Remove the pan-fried pork chops from the pan and place them on a baking sheet or platter.
 Loosely cover the chops with aluminum foil and set aside until needed.

-collage to showing how to finish recipe.
+Collage to showing how to finish recipe.

-• In the same pan with the remaining oil/butter mixture over medium heat, add the onions to the pan and cook for 8-10 minutes.
+• In the same pan with the remaining oil/butter mixture over medium heat, add the onions and cook for 8-10 minutes.
 During the cooking process, the onions will break down and caramelize.
-You want them to get deep brown color, almost to the point of turning black.
-If they start to burn, reduce the heat to low to finish the caramelization of the onions. *Stir the onions throughout the cooking process.
+You want them to get a deep brown color, almost to the point of turning black.
+If they start to burn, reduce the heat to low to finish the caramelization of the onions.
+Stir the onions throughout the cooking process.

 • Add the garlic to the pan, stirring it into the onions, and cook for one minute.

 • Add two tablespoons of the reserved flour to the onion mixture.
-Stir the flour into the onion mixture until all the flour has been incorporated, then let it cook over low heat for 2 minutes to cook the raw flavor out of the flour. *This is the roux that will thicken the sauce.
+Stir the flour into the onion mixture until all the flour has been incorporated.
+Then let it cook over low heat for 2 minutes to cook the raw flavor out of the flour.
+This is the roux that will thicken the sauce.

 The gravy will continue to thicken, and if it gets too thick or it starts to separate, add a little water to the pan as needed.